 Encourage students to suspend judgement about the controversy while finding facts

 Have students identify their own political bias surrounding the controversy

 Out of the many points of view on record, have students defend the point of view with which they most disagree

 Explore the questions (essay/discussion):

-How does the morality of Derrida and Foucault, specifically the desire to tear down corrupt or oppressive hierarchies, relate to the intent of the Day of Absence?
+How might the morality of Derrida and Foucault, including the desire to tear down corrupt or oppressive hierarchies, relate to the intent of the Day of Absence?

-What lessons about Mill’s ethic of free speech (listening to the “heretic”) can we learn from the chaotic behavior on campus during the protests?
+What lessons about Mill’s and Derrida’s ethic of listening to ideas we disagree with can we learn from the Day of Absence controversy